 42 Trends were previously based on a 1997 survey of the Hampshire saline lagoons.
+A Natural England funded survey of all lagoons in 2013 recorded its presence in saline lagoons at several sites including Gilkicker Lagoon.
+43 Repeat surveys on selected Eelgrass beds carried out by the HIWWT and the EA suggests theses beds are stable.
+However there

-A Natural England funded survey of all lagoons in are thought to be local declines in some areas as a result from physical disturbance from fishing activity which has been highlighted by the Defra European Marine Sites Risk Review for the Solent EMS.
+43 Repeat surveys on selected Eelgrass beds carried out by the HIWWT and the EA suggests theses beds are stable.
+However there are thought to be local declines in some areas as a result from physical disturbance from fishing activity which has been highlighted by the Defra European Marine Sites Risk Review for the Solent EMS.
+44 Water voles in Hampshire may be showing a slight upward trend, coupled with several recent and successful reintroduction